 It is today a widely accepted consensus that institutions play a key role in promoting international cooperation and, thus, preventing and mitigating conflict (Mostert, 2003; Uitto & Duda, 2002; Wolf et al., 2003a; 2003b).
 For example, Savenije and van der Zaag (2000) argue that international river basin organizations are essential for joint management and Wolf et al. (2003b) found that the institutional capacity - defined as existence or absence of a water commission or treaty - within a basin appear to be a very good indicator of water conflict and cooperation.
 They saw that basins without treaties were significantly more prone to conflict than basins with treaties.
-In this study the existence of water treaties and water commissions was used as an indicator of cooperation.
-In fact, as water treaties and water commissions, according to literature, appear to be a prerequisite for cooperation; this indicator was given more weight than the others by dividing it into three, namely: existence of water treaty/commission, signatories/members of treaty/commission, and tasks of treaty/commission.
+In this study the existence of water treaties and water commissions, according to literature, appear to be a prerequisite for cooperation; this indicator was given more weight than the others by dividing it into three, namely: existence of water treaty/commission, signatories/members of treaty/commission, and tasks of treaty/commission.
 The indicator was assessed according to the following rules: